 I walked into a long, narrow, cold, all encased sterile and steel looking room.
 There were about fifteen hospital beds.
 There were three girls in the room.
-I think, once again, I cannot be sure.
-I know one girl was entirely passed out, and one girl was sitting upright on the bed with an IV in her arm.
+One girl was entirely passed out, and another girl was sitting upright on the bed with an IV in her arm.
 One woman was older than me (29) and the other was much younger.
-The older woman was white.
+The older woman was White.
 The younger one was Hispanic.
 The thing is, as I write this story, my memories are very unclear.
 I am imagining how I felt at this moment.
-And when I see an older than me white woman, I am seeing a projection of something that would make me feel better about myself in some convoluted way.
+And when I see an older than me White woman, I am seeing a projection of something that would make me feel better about myself in some convoluted way.
 That these mistakes can happen at any age, to someone even older than I, made me feel better.

 When I see the younger Hispanic woman, I feel a deep sadness for the individual’s experience, but hope for the person and happiness that they had the chance to make the choice.
 The most horrifying to me about seeing the others was the IV in their arm and the realization that I soon would have a needle in my arm, the first IV I ever had in my life.
 I am terrified of needles.
 I have no recollection why this fear developed.
-Some fears I do.
+I know exactly when some of my fears developed.
 I remember when I first became of spiders, which up until this particular moment, I had thought were friendly creatures just like all the bugs and animals that I had encountered.
 I had no reason to believe otherwise.

 I awoke, alive, my heart beating, my eyes open.
-I was given my clothes back, my choices, but I was also given an immense amount of emotions I had no idea what to do with.
+I was given my clothes back.
+I was given my choices back.
+But I was also given an immense amount of emotions I had no idea what to do with.
 My friend came to pick me up.
-We did not say much on the ride home and I immediately went to sleep.
+We did not say much on the ride home.
+I immediately went to sleep.
 I remember calling my mom to say it was over, she did not say much to me.
 My ex-wanted nothing to do with me, or my emotional breakdown after.

 It would take years to navigate the emotions from this experience, wrangle with them, let them consume me, become numb to them, then finally find my balance, to accept and let this experience be a part of me, but not to own me.
 I wish someone had told me this, that the worst part is after the experience.
 The thing is that nobody can tell a person, or a woman how to feel, what to feel, what their experience is.
 I had to go through this to understand this fundamental truth about life.